 Caleb Williams Announces His Arrival

 The narrative around Caleb Williams entering this game focused on his struggles in pressure situations during the regular season.
-He had completed just 58% of his passes in the fourth quarter of one-score games.
+Per ESPN Stats & Info, he had completed just 58% of his passes in the fourth quarter of one-score games.
 He had thrown five interceptions in the final five minutes of games this season.
-Critics questioned whether the first overall pick possessed the mental fortitude required to win playoff games.
+ESPN’s Dan Orlovsky had questioned on air whether the first overall pick possessed the mental fortitude required to win playoff games.
 Williams answered every question with the finest quarter of his young career.

 His first fourth-quarter touchdown came on a scramble play that showcased the improvisational ability that made him the top prospect in his draft class.
 Facing third-and-eight from the Packers’ 34-yard line, Williams evaded pressure from both edges, rolled left, and found tight end Cole Kmet streaking across the formation.
 The throw traveled 41 yards in the air and hit Kmet in stride for a touchdown that cut the lead to 27-26.
 The two-point conversion failed, leaving Chicago trailing by one with 8:47 remaining.